How to Clean the Pre-Collision Sensor on a Toyota RAV4

-To clean the pre-collision sensor on your Toyota RAV4, turn off the vehicle and allow the sensor to cool.
-Use a soft brush to remove loose dirt and debris, then dampen a microfiber cloth with a mild soap solution.
-Gently wipe the sensor surface without applying pressure, rinse with clean water, and dry with another microfiber cloth.
-Regular maintenance is key to ensuring peak performance.
-For more details on troubleshooting and maintenance tips, keep exploring further.
+To clean the pre-collision sensor on your Toyota RAV4, turn off the vehicle and let the sensor cool down.
+Use a soft brush to remove loose dirt, then dampen a microfiber cloth with a mild soap solution.
+Gently wipe the sensor surface without pressing hard, rinse with clean water, and dry with a fresh microfiber cloth.
+Regular maintenance keeps your sensor working at its best.
+For more troubleshooting and upkeep tips, keep reading below.

 Understanding the Importance of Your Pre-Collision Sensor